Venice is one of Europe’s most unique and stunning places to visit.

 - Hop onto a water taxi or vaporetto to reach your destination.

 - Get lost in the narrow streets of Venice.
+Try booking this Sightseeing Walking Tour so you don’t miss anything.

 - Grab yourself a tasty slice of pizza along the Grand Canal.